 Whilst the area is primarily populated with synagogues, there is one particularly lovely cathedral in the area.
 The Corpus Christi Basilica was built in the 15th-century by King Casimir III the Great and still towers over the surrounding buildings.
 Church on the Rock is also a must-see, that is dedicated to St. Michael the Archangel and St. Stanislaus.

 Like the Old Town, Kazimierz is wildly popular with tourists and can get pretty pricey as a result.
-However, it is not as bad as Stare Miasto and you will have an easier time finding great quality affordable accommodation here too.
+However, you will have an easier time finding great quality affordable accommodation here compared to Old Town.

 Stay in The Jewish Quarter (Kazimierz) If You want to stay in a historic yet trendy neighbourhood; Staying at the heart of the city’s top nightlife district would be ideal; You love food and want to try as much as possible during your trip;